sgoldenlab/simba/docs/tutorial.md

 2. Sophia will work on this...

 ### Step 7: Train Machine Model
 This step is to train the machine model.
 Simon will explain this as well.
+>**Note:** If you import existing models, you can skip this step and go straight to **Step 8** to run machine model.

 1. Click on `Settings` and the following window will pop up.